-A Companion Dog’s primary function is to provide comfort and emotional support.
-They help the hero coping with psychological trauma because they require the hero to focus on the dog’s needs.
+A Companion Dog’s primary function is providing companionship.
+A dog that does not work, providing only companionship as a pet, rather than usefulness by doing specific tasks.
 Being walked, fed, groomed and played with redirects the hero’s focus from their troubles to that of the dog, helping the hero regain a sense of purpose.
 This leads to the hero in becoming active in his or her community.

 - Active Duty Military, Reserve, and National Guard

 - Military Veterans (Honorable or Other Than Honorable Discharge)

 - Military Spouses and Children (Children ages 2-18 years old ONLY)